aanton/dotfiles/README.md

 # Install desktop tools (only in GUI environments)
 ./install_desktop_tools.sh

-# Install optional tools (confirmation is required for each tool)
+# Install optional tools
+# Confirmation is required for each tool but can be forced using:
+# export FORCE_INSTALLATION=true
 ./install_optional_tools.sh
 ```